 Enhancing the conservation of the endangered fishing cat through community outreach and empowerment in the Eastern Ghats of South India

-The Eastern Ghats along south India’s east coast region hold several wetland habitats potentially favorable for the endangered fishing cat to inhabit.
-The aim of the project is to identify various human-induced threats to the survival of fishing cats in this region and address these threats via appropriate interventions as well as engaging local communities in conservation of wetlands.
+The Eastern Ghats along South India’s east coast region hold several wetland habitats potentially favorable for the endangered fishing cat to inhabit.
+The aim of the project is to identify various human-induced threats to the survival of fishing cats in this region and address these threats via appropriate interventions as well as engaging local communities in the conservation of wetlands.

 King Cobra conservation in the North Eastern Ghats.

-The king cobra or hamadryad (Ophiophagus hannah) is the world’s longest venomous snake and being apex predator, they are indicative of the health of herpetofauna of the region.
+The king cobra or hamadryad (Ophiophagus hannah) is the world’s longest venomous snake and being an apex predator, they are indicative of the health of herpetofauna of the region.

 Indiscriminate killings of King Cobras and many other snakes species at an alarming rate in the Eastern Ghats of India due to fear and ignorance is a serious threat to the species which might lead to local extirpation if left unattended.
-This project aims at building capacity within the local communities through educational interventions in order to transform them into empowered citizens who could eventually deal with human-snake interactions more effectively and also assist in conservation of snake fauna in Eastern Ghats.
+This project aims at building capacity within the local communities through educational interventions in order to transform them into empowered citizens who could eventually deal with human-snake interactions more effectively and also assist in the conservation of snake fauna in the Eastern Ghats.

 Conservation Status Survey of Smooth-coated Otters in the Krishna River Delta

 The project aims at establishing the distribution of natural populations of smooth-coated otter packs in the project site along with an assessment of various anthropogenic threats.
 The project intends to collect qualitative data on the conservation status of the species that could be used to analyze and develop species conservation programs involving the local communities.

 By creating awareness among locals and the general public, we plan to highlight the conservation significance of otters as a flagship species for ecological and socio-economic benefits and therefore, secure long-term future for the wildlife of the area.